+Location % age of respondents identifying this location

+Queens Corner 52.4%

-Location % age of respondents identifying this location Queens Corner Barfield Road - Tesco Corner High Street / Post Office High Street / Church Road C Coast Road / Monkey Steps Barfield Road - School / Cool 29.6% orner 29.1% 26.1%
+Barfield Road - Tesco Corner 41.9%

+High Street / Post Office 29.6%

+High Street / Church Road C orner 29.1%

+Coast Road / Monkey Steps 26.1%

+Barfield Road - School / Coo o 25.9%

+Yorick Road / High Street 24.7%

 7.5 Around the town, initiatives to improve the ability to safely walk and cycle are essential if residents and visitors alike are to be encouraged to reduce the use of cars.
 The Neighbourhood Plan has identified strategic routes and improvements both on the routes and links to them will be sought through developer contributions, where appropriate, or investment through County Council highways investment programmes.
-The list of initiatives is included as Appendix 3 of the Neighbourhood Plan.
+The list of initiatives is included as Appendix 2 of the Neighbourhood Plan.

-Policy WM 13 - Development Access
+Policy WM 12 - Development Access